mrsaemir/manyxwebsite/README.md

 ## Fast Deploy
 All the project is designed in a way that can run on any machine as quickly as possible.

+Use these commands to run the project(only for local development):
+- python setup.py deploy
+- python setup.py update
+- python setup.py restart

 ## Supporting Jalali Date and Time
 Iranian date and time is used in this project for more language and culture compatibility.